andreasm80/blog.local/content/posts/2024-12-09-evpn-and-route-types/index.md

 So EVPN just solved extending layer 2 networks its own?
 Well no. I mentioned the RFC7432 and RFC8365 earlier.
 EVPN is not the "carrier" of the layer 2 networks, EVPN is the control-plane, the single control-plane for multiple network virtualization overlays (VXLAN, MPLS over GRE, Geneve).
 We also need something that can transport these networks.
 We need something that creates a tunnel for our layer 2 ethernet frames, to be able to actually transport these layer 2 networks over layer 3.
-This is can be VXLAN (RFC8365) or MPLS over GRE ([RFC4023](https://datatracker.ietf.org/doc/html/rfc4023)).
+This can be VXLAN (RFC8365) or MPLS over GRE ([RFC4023](https://datatracker.ietf.org/doc/html/rfc4023)).
 EVPN may also be referred to as EVPN-VXLAN, EVPN-MPLS or BGP-EVPN.
 I have already covered VXLAN to some extent in this [post](https://blog.andreasm.io/2024/11/08/overlay-on-overlay-arista-in-the-underlay/#overlay-in-the-underlay).
 But a quick section on VXLAN will probably make sense. *I will mainly focus on EVPN-VXLAN in this blog series.*

 ### VXLAN - the dataplane